maarten-pennings/6502/1clock/README.md

 ## 1.7.
 The first module: a triple clock

-Let's convert that to a real PCB.
+Let's convert the prototype to a real PCB.
 The schematic is available as [pdf](clock3-schematic.pdf).

 Notes

 - I added a USB plug
   This allows one to power the clock module through USB, but also later the main board from the clock module, via the 8-pin interface.